jclehner/nmrpflash/README.md

 ### Using nmrpflash

-Connect your Netgear router to your computer using a network cable.
+Your Netgear router must be connected to your network using an Ethernet cable.
+The device running `nmrpflash` must be connected to the same network, using either Wi-Fi or Ethernet.
-Assign a static IP address to the network adapter that's plugged into the Netgear router.

-For this example, we'll assume that your network interface is `eth0`.
-First, we have to assign a static IP address to our network interface.
-In this example, we'll use `192.168.1.2`.
 All available network interfaces can be listed using

 ```
 # nmrpflash -L
 eth0      192.168.1.2  f2:11:a1:02:03:b1
 ```

-Now we can flash the image.
-The argument for the `-a` option needs to be a *free* IP address from the same subnet as the one used by your network interface; we'll use `192.168.1.254`.
+Once you've determined the interface to use, we can flash the image.
 Firmware images can usually be downloaded directly from Netgear.
 For details on how to do this, see [here](#obtaining-firmware-images).
 Power on your device immediately after starting `nmrpflash`.

 ```
-# nmrpflash -i eth0 -a 192.168.1.254 -f EX2700-V1.0.1.8.img
+# nmrpflash -i eth0 -f EX2700-V1.0.1.8.img
 Advertising NMRP server on eth0 ... /
 Received configuration request from a4:2b:8c:00:00:01.
-Sending configuration: ip 192.168.1.254, mask 255.255.255.0.
+Sending configuration: ip 10.11.12.252, mask 255.255.255.0.
 Received upload request: filename 'firmware'.
 Uploading EX2700-V1.0.1.8.img ...
 OK
 Waiting for remote to respond.